LihengGong/socket.io/README.md

 >
 > Server running on port 3000

-To run client code, open a brower and type:
+To run client code, open a browser and type:

 `http://localhost:3000/`

 And in server console, this message will be displayed:

 >New connection

+Then in browser, we can type the chat message and send to see the effect.